-One of the factors to assess potential risk is a borrower’s credit score.
-One common misconception in determining your credit score is that your highest credit score may not be your qualifying credit score.
-Your qualifying credit score is the median score reported by the three bureaus.
-For example, if your credit scores were: Equifax = 720, Experian = 740, Transunion = 760; 740 would be your qualifying score, as it is the median score.
+One of the factors to assess a borrower’s potential risk is their credit score.
+One common misconception in determining your credit score is that your highest credit score is your qualifying credit score.
+In reality, your qualifying credit score is the median score reported by the three bureaus.
+For example, let’s say your credit scores are: Equifax = 720, Experian = 740, Transunion = 760.
+The median score, and therefore your qualifying score, is 740.

 Purchase and Rate/Term Refinance of Primary Residence